-Whether you're keen to spot famous landmarks, aim to capture the perfect picture at London restaurants with panoramic views, or simply want to relax in one of the many tranquil riverside restaurants in London; you'll be in for a treat at these top restaurants with enviable views.
+Whether you're keen to spot famous landmarks, aim to capture the perfect picture at London restaurants with panoramic views, or simply want to relax in one of the many tranquil riverside restaurants in London; you'll be in for a treat at these top restaurants with enviable vistas.

 Restaurants with a view of the river Thames

 Immerse yourself in the views at river level, watching boats come and go from your table on the R.S.
 Hispaniola, which is moored opposite the Coca-Cola London Eye.
 Select British dishes from the à la carte menu, enjoy a drink on the deck or indulge in afternoon tea.
-Make sure to keep an eye out for live jazz, Elvis-themed dinner dances, and murder mystery evenings.
+Keep an eye out for live jazz and murder mystery evenings.

 OXO Tower Restaurant, Bar and Brasserie

 Escape from city life in the tranquil setting of Rick Stein’s restaurant along Barnes’ riverside.
 The TV chef’s only London restaurant looks straight out onto the Thames, where rowers glide by and migrating birds fly overhead to nearby WWT London Wetland Centre.
 Enjoy a varied menu, including fish dishes, which are the chef’s speciality.

 Tate Modern Restaurant

-Take a break between exhibitions to indulge in sweeping river views and modern British cuisine at Tate Modern Restaurant, on the ninth floor of the new Switch House.
-Lunch is served Sunday to Thursday, while dinner is available on Fridays and Saturdays after 6.30pm – the perfect opportunity to catch an Instagram-worthy sunset over the Thames.
+Take a break between exhibitions to indulge in sweeping river views and modern British cuisine at Tate Modern Restaurant, on the ninth floor of the Blavatnik Building.
+Lunch is served throughout the week, while dinner is available on Fridays and Saturdays after 6pm – the perfect opportunity to catch an Instagram-worthy sunset over the Thames.

 Gaze out across the Thames from Gordon Ramsay’s restaurant The Narrow, in Limehouse.
 The river takes on a different feel here as it widens downstream from central London at the former docks.
 Grab a spot in the conservatory or on the terrace and look back towards the bright lights of the City or downstream to Canary Wharf, as you feast on modern dishes with a Mediterranean twist.